28 Incredible Borneo Animals and best places to see Borneo wildlife

 Booking the Field Center accommodation independently can be frustrating, as there are no reliable email contact details for the Field Center office in Lahad Datu.
 The address of the office is: Block 3, MDLD 3286, Ground Floor, Fajar Centre, Lahad Datu, Sabah Ph: + 60 89 880 441

-At the time of writing the office could be contacted via the staff personal e-mail addresses: Suzan Kilin [email protected]; and Rosnita Razalie [email protected] Here is Danum Valley Field Center 4D/3N sample itinerary
+At the time of writing, the office could be contacted via the staff’s personal e-mail addresses: Suzan Kilin [email protected] and Rosnita Razalie [email protected].
+Here is the Danum Valley Field Center 4D/3N sample itinerary

-Alternatively, you can enlist the help of an eco-tour agency like Sticky Rice Travel that has a variety of different tour options for Danum Valley, including camping.
+Alternatively, you can enlist the help of an eco-tour agency like Sticky Rice Travel, which has a variety of different tour options for Danum Valley, including camping.

 Deramakot Forest Reserve